-The single most significant expenditure for a fire agency is personnel.
-For this reason, and for ease of comparison, the table below focuses on personnel and administration information based on: a) current fiscal year contract services by HMBFD according to the 2004/05 adopted budget; b) the estimated costs of services by contract as provided by CDF; c) the estimated cost of services by contract as provided by North County Fire Authority; and d) year one of the five year projection for a fully staffed district as submitted by the Pt.
+Because the single most significant expenditure for a fire agency is personnel and for ease of comparison, the table below focuses on personnel and administration information based on: a) current fiscal year contract services to PMFD by HMBFD according to the 2004/05 adopted budget; b) the estimated costs of services by contract as provided by CDF8; c) the estimated cost of services by contract as provided by North County Fire Authority; and d) year one of the five year projection for a fully staffed district as submitted by the Pt.
 Montara Board.